NuGet/docs.microsoft.com-nuget/docs/consume-packages/Package-References-in-Project-Files.md

 By default, PackageReference is used for .NET Core projects, .NET Standard projects, and UWP projects targeting Windows 10 Build 15063 (Creators Update) and later, with the exception of C++ UWP projects. .NET Framework projects support PackageReference, but currently default to `packages.config`.
 To use PackageReference, [migrate](../reference/migrate-packages-config-to-package-reference.md) the dependencies from `packages.config` into your project file, then remove packages.config.

-Project types with limited support for PackageReference include ASP.NET apps targeting the full .NET Framework is [limited](https://github.com/NuGet/Home/issues/5877).
+ASP.NET apps targeting the full .NET Framework include only [limited support](https://github.com/NuGet/Home/issues/5877) for PackageReference.
 C++ and JavaScript project types are unsupported.

 ## Adding a PackageReference